izzad2413/sustainable_ota/README.md

 ## Data Source
-- Data was meticulously gathered from the OTA platform Booking.com.
+- Data was meticulously gathered from the OTA platform, Booking.com.

 ## Methodology